bloodstorms/hiring-test-base/README.md

 # hiring-test-environment
-A simple environment to begin the test
+A simple environment to begin hiring test